AlexandraDigital/Eclipse-Prophecy-Codex/README.md

-# ⬡ The Eclipse Prophecy — RPG
+# ⬡ The Eclipse Prophecy Codex— RPG

 An immersive AI-powered RPG running on **Groq** (llama-3.3-70b) with a **Cloudflare Pages** backend.